thenocturnaldevgypsy/github-markdown-template-readme/Repo-DuskGrimoires/README-v-2-0-1.md

 ## ![SECTION About this Repository](https://img.shields.io/badge/❔-About%20this%20Repository-%2300416a?logoColor=white&labelColor=%2300416a&color=%2324292e&textColor=white)
 `DuskGrimoires` is an old library that contains Java source codes I've coded and used during my career as Assistant Professor for BSCS, BSIT and BSCOE way back late 2012 to 2015.

+> [!NOTE]
-I've created this repo as a reminder to myself that Java was one of the programming languages I got **heavily** exposed when I was teaching in College/University.
+> *I've created this repo as a reminder to myself that Java was one of the programming languages I got **heavily** exposed when I was teaching in College/University.
 It's also a good way to refresh my Java, GitHub and Markdown skills.
 And just a reminder, the codes here were initially made way back 2012 and been updated regularly until 2015.
-So I only did some **best effort** to make sure that the codes that are in this repo can be compiled and can be read thru by users.
+So I only did some **best effort** to make sure that the codes that are in this repo can be compiled and can be read thru by users.*

 ## ![SECTION Documentation](https://img.shields.io/badge/📚-Documentation-%2300416a?logoColor=white&labelColor=%2300416a&color=%2324292e&textColor=white)